 Caring for an Herb Container Garden Organically

-In the next few weeks I’ll be publishing an article about caring for your herbs organically.
+I’ll soon be publishing an article about caring for your herbs organically.
 Check back or subscribe to my email list (see top sidebar) to learn how to feed and care for your new organic herbs!
 Read more about how to garden organically here.

 Here’s a Pinterest image for you to pin if you’d like to make your own herb container garden at a later date:

 What are your favourite herbs to grow?
 Do you have an organic container herb garden on your patio yet?
 Share your stories and questions in the comments section below!

 Get your free Garden Planner!